 - (1) A description of the noncompliance and its cause; - (2) The period of noncompliance, including exact dates and times; - (3) The estimated time noncompliance is expected to continue if it has not been corrected; and - (4) Steps taken or planned to reduce, eliminate and prevent reoccurrence of the noncompliance. - d.
-The following occurrences of unanticipated noncompliance shall be reported by telephone to the Water Quality Division, Watershed Management Section, WYPDES Program (307) 777-7781 by the first workday following the day the permittee became aware of the circumstances. - (1) Any unanticipated bypass which exceeds any effluent limitation in the permit; - (2) Any upset which exceeds any effluent limitation in the permit; or - (3) Violation of a maximum daily discharge limitation for any of the pollutants listed in the permit. - e.
-The administrator of the Water Quality Division may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Water Quality Division, Watershed Management Section, WYPDES Program (307) 777-7781. - f.
+The following occurrences of unanticipated noncompliance shall be reported by telephone to the Water Quality Division, Watershed Management Section, WYPDES Program (307) 777-7781 as soon as possible, but no later than 24 hours from the time the permittee first became aware of the circumstances.

+- (1) Any unanticipated bypass which exceeds any effluent limitation in the permit; - (2) Any upset which exceeds any effluent limitation in the permit; or - (3) Violation of a maximum daily discharge limitation for any toxic pollutants or hazardous substances, or any pollutants specifically identified as the method to control a toxic pollutant or hazardous substance listed in the permit. - e.
+The administrator of the Water Quality Division may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Water Quality Division, WYPDES Program (307) 777-7781. - f.
+Reports shall be submitted to the Wyoming Department of Environmental Quality at the address in Part I under Reporting and to the Planning and Targeting Program, 8ENF-PT, Office of Enforcement, Compliance, and Environmental Justice, U.S. EPA Region 8, 1595 Wynkoop Street, Denver, CO 80202-1129. - g.
 The permittee shall report all instances of noncompliance that have not been specifically addressed in any part of this permit at the time the monitoring reports are due.